87th Battalion (Canadian Grenadier Guards), CEF: Memorials

 Bell Telephone Company Memorial Plaque, Montreal, Canada - (1929) - Bell Canada Building at 1050, Côte du Beaver-Hall, Montréal.
 The Memortial is flanked by the logo of the Bell Telephone Company of Canada.
 The Memorial celebrates four 87th Bn Canadian Grenadier Guards members - Captain Harry Sare, 177252 Pte J.C.
 MacFarlane, 177199 Pte W.N.
 Rumsey, and 177277 Pte W.J.
 Simmons.

 Concordia University Road of Remembrance, Montreal West, Canada - (1922) - 37 trees are planted in as a "Road of Remembrance" for the 37 graduates of Loyola College who fought and died during World War 1.
 One of 37 trees is dedicated to the memory of a Canadian Grenadier Guards Alumni of Loyola College who fell in 1915.

 McGill University Book of Remembrance, Montreal, Canada - (1926) - McGill University commissioned the first book of Remembrance, known as the McGill Honour Roll, listing the names of close to 400 staff, student and faculty who lost their lives during the First World War.
 A total of 26 Members of The Canadian Grenadier Guards are remembered, biographic, and highlighted.

 Royal Bank of Canada, Montreal, Canada - (1928) - The Royal Bank of Canada built its new headquarters at 360 St James St W in 1928 (the tallest building in the British Empire at the time), the bank honoured its employees who had died in World War One.
 The names of 4 Canadian Grenadier Guards are remembered.
 Pte L. Porter, Sergeant A.S.
 Hill, L/Cpl J. Glass, and Pte L.V.
 Garneau (M.M.).

 Bank of Montreal - The Honour Roll of the Members, Montreal, Canada - (1928) - The Bank of Montreal is the oldest bank in Canada (founded in 1817).
 The Montreal main branch at 119 rue Saint-Jacques contains Tributes to the fallen employees of three banks (Bank of Montreal, The Merchants Bank of Canada, and Molsons Bank).
 8 87th Battalion Canadian Grenadier Guards are remembered.
-(Sgt Devon S. Bailly, Captain David Baker, Lt.
+(Sgt Devon S. Bailly, Captain David Jellet Barker, Lt.
 Horrace Yeomans Carroll, Cpl Gerald Federick Kennedy, Lt.
 George Gordon Laberee, Captain John Reginald Wallace MID, Pte Arthur E.S.
 Olding (POW), and Captain Errol V. Hall (C.S.E.F.)